 There are many different reasons why a runner might experience muscle spasms.
 Some of the most common causes include:

-The above causes are most often responsible for acute (sudden, random) muscle spasms.
+Common conditions associated with chronic muscle spasms include: the above causes are often responsible for acute (sudden, random) muscle spasms.
 For runners who deal with frequent, chronic muscle spasms, there might be a more serious underlying cause.
-Common conditions associated with chronic muscle spasms include:

-If a runner is suffering from an illness that causes excessive diarrhoea or vomiting, they may also be prone to muscle spasms.
+If a runner suffers from an illness that causes excessive diarrhoea or vomiting, they may also be prone to muscle spasms.

 Why are Runners Prone to Muscle Spasms?